Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Radish microgreens are an excellent source of the trace mineral manganese, providing 0.3 mcg or 13% of the RDA.

-The human body stores up to approximately 20 mg of manganese in the bones, liver, kidneys, and pancreas, so it's essential to obtain sufficient manganese through your diet.
+The human body stores up to approximately 20 mg of manganese in the bones, liver, kidneys, and pancreas, so obtaining sufficient manganese through your diet is essential.

 Manganese is considered an essential nutrient.
 Manganese is crucial for proper nervous system functioning and assisting in activating multiple enzymes required for metabolic processes.